 The 1991 Bowman set expanded from 528 cards to 704 and Bowman used those extra spots to sculpt one of the strongest checklists of the early 1990s.
 Full of key rookie cards, the set is similar to the 1953 Bowman design as it relies on close-up photographs instead of action shots.
 Jones appears as the #1 draft pick from the previous year's draft.
 While it would be two more years before he would play his first major league game for the Atlanta Braves, that didn't stop the card from becoming the most valuable in the set.

 The 1992 Topps Stadium Club set was divided into three series and inserted into the third series were three cards devoted to the #1 draft picks in the 1990, 1991, and 1992 amateur drafts.
-Jones is featured as card #1 followed by prospects Brien Taylor and Phil Nevin.
+Jones is featured as card #1, followed by prospects Brien Taylor and Phil Nevin.
 The cards differ slightly from the standard '92 Stadium Club design as they feature foil stamping down the right side and a "#1 Draft Pick of the 90's" notation at the bottom.

-Upper Deck dipped their toe into the super-premium card world with 1993 SP and the set remains very popular with collectors.
+Upper Deck dipped their toe into the super-premium card world with 1993 SP and the set remains very popular.
 Jones is featured in the Premier Prospects subset that includes the famous Derek Jeter rookie card.
 Although Chipper's appearance in the set isn't technically considered a rookie card, it is one of his most popular cards on the secondary market.
 Due to the fragile nature of the beautiful foil design that is easily damaged or chipped, highly graded copies of his card can top $500 at auction.